One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms: Concluding Remarks

 While we analyzed the efficient algorithms in a noiseless case for succinctness, it should be noted that the robustness to adversarial bit flips can be obtained by slightly more work.
 Suppose we observe $\hat{\by}=\by+\be$ obeying $d_H(\hat{\by},\by=\sign(|\bA\bx|-\tau))=\|\be\|_0\le \zeta m$, then the corrupted gradient takes the form $\hat{\bh}(\bx^{(t-1)},\bx)$ where $\hat{\bh}(\bu,\bv)=\frac{1}{2m}\sum_{i=1}^m [\sign(|\ba_i^\top\bu|-\tau)- \sign(|\ba_i^\top\bv|-\tau)- e_i]\sign(\ba_i^\top\bu)\ba_i$.
 On the other hand, a corrupted version of the PLL-AIC that controls $\|\calP_{\calC_-}(\bu-\bv- \eta\cdot\hat{\bh}(\bu,\bv))\|_2$ similarly leads to convergence of Algorithms \ref{alg:pgd}--\ref{alg:pgd_high}.
 Since by Lemma \ref{lem:pro_closec} we have $\|\calP_{\calC_-}(\bu-\bv-\eta\cdot\hat{\bh}(\bu,\bv))\|_2\le\|\calP_{\calC_-}(\bu-\bv-\eta\cdot\bh(\bu,\bv))\|_2 + \|\calP_{\calC_-}(\frac{1}{2m}\sum_{i=1}^m e_i\sign(\ba_i^\top\bu)\ba_i)\|_2$, the corruption increments the reconstruction error by $\|\calP_{\calC_-}(\frac{1}{2m}\sum_{i=1}^m e_i\sign(\ba_i^\top\bu)\ba_i)\|_2$; this can be bounded as $\calO(\sqrt{\frac{\zeta \omega^2(\calC_{(1)})}{m}}+\zeta\sqrt{\log(\zeta^{-1})})$ by Lemma \ref{lem:max_ell_sum}, thus the final reconstruction error is incremented by $\calO(\zeta\sqrt{\log(\zeta^{-1})})$.
 Similarly, one can also show the spectral methods are robust to adversarial bit flips.

 Our work is among the first rigorous studies of 1-bit phase retrieval, and points to many interesting open questions.
 First, can these results be extended to complex-valued measurement vectors and signals?
-We believe this extension is promising but also needs new techniques.
+We believe this extension is possible but also needs new techniques.
 Second, our practical experience seems to suggest that {GD-1bPR} with {\it random initialization} achieves the optimal rates.
 It would be of great interest to further explore this phenomenon by investigating the optimization landscape \cite{sun2018geometric} or the iteration dynamics \cite{chen2019gradient}.
+Also, our simulation results suggest that (for certain parameter regimes) 1-bit (sparse) phase retrieval can even outperform 1-bit (compressed) sensing.
+Explaining this empirical phenomenon would require a more precise error analysis of the algorithms, which we leave for future work (see, e.g., \cite{chandrasekher2023sharp}).
 Furthermore, in what way can we go beyond the Gaussian design to preserve the signal recoverability or even the computational feasibility?
 What quantizer should be used if collecting multiple bits from each measurement is allowed?
 Can we potentially gain some privileges by replacing the {\it fixed} threshold $\tau$ with {\it random} dithers?
 We shall leave these tantalizing questions, among many others, for the future.